 Here are some of the complications that make invoice matching difficult:

 - Line-item pricing discrepancies

 - Assemblies made of subparts or vice versa

 - Multiple POs combined

-It’s obvious that an intelligent solution is required, or even better that universal invoice format I mentioned earlier.
+It’s obvious that an intelligent solution is required - or even better that a universal invoice format like I mentioned earlier.
 Eventually government regulation will drive the adoption of standardized invoicing, but we’re a long way off from that.
 Research firm Gartner, Inc. reported in 2019 that globally only about 10% of invoices were submitted electronically.

 - Early payment discounts